 Duty of Care

 An independent advocate told me that they had no duty of care.
 I have been thinking about what they meant.
-Please check out my reflections here and email me with your views.
+Please check out my blog article here and my longer reflections here and email me with your views.

 Gender and Involvement